-Family tokens will be collected within the class for each Family and taken to Family assembly every Friday.
+Family tokens will be collected within the class for each Family and taken to weekly Key Stage Collective Worship assembly every Friday.

-The Family with the most tokens each half term will be rewarded with a prize day activity such as a dance experience, musical experiences, extra P.E. activities.
+The Family with the most tokens each half term will be rewarded with a small reward eg extra play or an activity such as a dance experience.